patters-match/connect4/README.md

 The columns are numbered, the border colour shows you whose turn it is, each player presses a number to play their turn.
 There is animation.
 There are simple sound effects.
 When the game is won, the winning line flashes on screen.

 It is astonishing that this fits into a single screen of BASIC code.
 The existance of this motivated me to make [my own one-liner game](https://github.com/patters-syno/line).
-Although I used some of the coding tricks that this and [other one-liners](http://reptonix.awardspace.co.uk/sinclair/oneliners/) have employed, I had always wanted to fully unpick this listing to discover how it functioned - which is what you see here:
+Although I used some of the coding tricks that this and [other one-liners](http://reptonix.awardspace.co.uk/sinclair/oneliners/) have employed, I had always wanted to fully unpick this listing to discover how it functioned.

+## Source files

 - **[c4.bas](https://github.com/patters-syno/connect4/blob/main/c4.bas)** is the original listing unrolled into a ```*.bas``` file with indentations for readibility, which can be built back into the original tap file by [zmakebas](https://github.com/ohnosec/zmakebas).
 When lines are wrapped like this, comments cannot be inserted unfortunately - but it does give a good idea of the flow of the program (minus the pokes to the program counter).